robertbarroso/leaflet/README.md

-# OpenGrade
+# Leaflet

-An easy and simple open-source gradebook for tracking student grades and assignments — with report card generation, analytics, and full local data storage.
+A simple, easy-to-use gradebook web app for tracking student grades and assignments — with report card generation and full cloud-backed data storage.

 > ⚠️ This project is currently in active development.
 See [DEVLOG.md](./DEVLOG.md) for progress updates.